Last updated 22/3/2023

 I couldn't believe it.
 He was tied up again, this time by the neck.
 Some humans had roped him and were poking and prodding at him, laughing and yelling all the while.
 Fury overtook my body, physically manifesting itself.
 I grew.
 My teeth and claws lengthened.
 My thin fur grew thick and shaggy, like armor.
 I wasn't quite a bear - I still had a few recognizable traits left - but I was bear enough that the humans knew better than to fight me hand-to-hand.

 When I returned to my own body, I realized I'd been cut and stabbed pretty bad in the fight. Ïʀya had rope burn around his neck and struggled to talk, but was otherwise fine.
-I used magic to stop the bleeding and form a scab over the wounds, but I couldn't completely heal them yet.
+I used magic to stop the bleeding, but though a scab grew over the wounds, I couldn't completely heal them.
 I was too exhausted.
 I healed Ïʀya's throat to the best of my ability, but that, too, would take time to heal fully.
 We huddled together in a small cave opening, our hearts beating in tandem, and as the fire burned out, I looked at Ïʀya for what would be the last time in a long time.
 My sleep was restless and full of nightmares.
+Nightmares of a lost love.

 The party